-The following workstreams are well under way and are expected to conclude before the semi-annual accounts are issued:
+The following workstream is well under way and is expected to conclude before the semi-annual accounts are issued:

-- A further refinancing, which is expected to deliver a similar lending rate to that of the Halesworth wind farm investee company, is about to be completed in Osspower Limited, held by the ordinary shares.
-This will serve to improve cashflow to the Ordinary shareholders in the Company by way of enhanced dividends over the coming years. - Renegotiating debt terms with an existing lender to three of the Company's investee companies, which will again appreciably reduce the cost of debt when final documentation is in place.
+• Renegotiating debt terms with an existing lender to three of the Company's investee companies, which will again appreciably reduce the cost of debt when final documentation is in place.
 This is again expected to deliver meaningful savings to the relevant investee companies enhancing dividends over the coming years as well as bringing forward the release of the debt service reserve accounts.